yogeshxd/ChucK/README.md

 <h4>Update:</h4>

+**youtube-dl issue is fixed and all parts of the bot is working fine now.
+Raise a issue if yu face any problem.**

 **Due to some youtube-dl issues music feature is not working as of 19/12/20.
 I'm trying my best to fix it.**

 To check available moderation commands go through code or contact me: [Instagram](https://www.instagram.com/yogesh_.xd/)